i0z0m/tomatoshell-js/README.md

 Copyright © 2024 KIYOSE imuzu under GPL v2.

 tomatoshell-js is a simple pomodoro timer program for Unix-like systems and Windows.
 It is written in JavaScript and can be run in Node.js or Bun runtime environments.
-In addition to being a pomodoro timer in the terminal, it tracks the time and number of sessions to a log that can be queried to see total time spent.
+I rewrote the [tomatoshell](https://github.com/LytixDev/tomatoshell) from shell script to Javascript for learning purposes.

 ## Installation